Other planning issues

 We advise on avoiding possible pitfalls and how to achieve good, sustainable designs.
 Our guidelines are supported by planning policies and informed by Landscape Character Assessments and Landscape Sensitivity Studies.

 You can find out more about issues such as flood risk, building in conservation areas, how we protect our built heritage and trees and hedgerows.
-Further information about issues such as building at the waterside and information for planning agents is available on our planning publications page.
+Further information about issues such as building at the waterside and information for planning agents is available on our design guides page.

 In accordance with current Government guidance, the Planning Department are mostly working from home.
 We encourage you to use email for correspondence at this time as this will enable your enquiry to be dealt with more quickly.